 Families Should Know

-• Plan on at least two days to enjoy Lisbon.
+• Plan on at least two or three days to enjoy Lisbon.
 It’s also a great stop on a longer trip through Portugal.

 • While Lisbon has a family-centered culture, it is not a stroller-centric city, with tile and cobblestone streets.
 You may struggle with a stroller here, especially with the hills.
 However, Lisboans are friendly, and I saw locals helping to carry a stroller onto a tram.

 • When deciding which area to stay in with kids, the new Martinhal Chiado Family Suites in the Chiado district is a fantastic and centrally located option, with exceedingly large units.
 Although I didn’t stay here, I did a walk-through and came away impressed.
 We’re longtime fans of the Martinhal brand at Ciao Bambino, and this is an excellent addition to their portfolio.

 Our favorite family hotels in Lisbon and beyond >

 Editor’s Note: Adria experienced Lisbon as part of a media trip.
 As always, our opinions are our own on Ciao Bambino.
 Photos by Adria Carey Perez.